How to apply to Medical Lab Technology

 For AAAS degree program

-Placement into English and Math courses is required.
-Credit in the physical sciences may be applied if earned within the past ten years.
+Credit in the physical sciences must have been earned within the past ten years.
 Exceptions may be made on an individual basis.

 For Certificate of Proficiency